leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 ## Status and purpose

-This document summarises a preliminary modelling proposal for studying the criticality of LNG terminals and maritime chokepoint after having conducted the exploratory analysis, which suggests that node criticality is multidimensional and that terminals and chokepoints should not be treated as statistically identical units.
+This document summarises a preliminary modelling proposal for studying the criticality of LNG terminals and maritime chokepoints after having conducted the exploratory analysis, which suggests that node criticality is multidimensional and that terminals and chokepoints should not be treated as statistically identical units.
 The following proposal therefore uses separate measurement models for the two node types while retaining the complete directed LNG network to account for network dependence, temporal dynamics, and common monthly shocks.

 ## 1. Dimensions of criticality

 The proposed latent dimensions are:

 1. **Exposure (E)**, provisionally represented by LNG throughput and voyage or route exposure, with degree considered as an additional connectivity indicator (the structure reflects the EDA, since throughput, strength, voyage exposure, route exposure and degree are found to be strongly correlated and should not be treated as independent evidence of criticality).
 2. **Structural position (S)**, currently represented only by role-specific PageRank for terminals and weighted betweenness for chokepoints.
   At present, structural position has only one preferred indicator for each node type, so we either add other appropriate structural indicators or we use transformed and standardised PageRank and betweenness directly as observed dynamic structural scores.
 3.  **Dependence (D)**, defined only for terminals and represented by counterparty concentration (HHI) and role-/country-specific dependence measures.

 ## 2. Synthetic model specification

-Let $i$ denote a terminal, $c$ a chokepoint, $t=1,\ldots,60$ a month, and $g\in{T,C}$ the node type.
+Let $i$ denote a terminal, $c$ a chokepoint, $t=1,\ldots,60$ a month, and $g\in(T,C)$ the node type.

 ### Terminal measurement model